wherewindblow/lights/README.md

 	- Various log target
 		- Size rotating log files.
 		- Time rotating log files.
-	- Text logger with more reable.
+	- Text logger with more readable.
-	- Binary logger with save io and record more infomation with less space.
+	- Binary logger with save io and record more information with less space.

 ## Install
 - Copy the source folder to your build tree and use a C++14 compiler.